 - May be too in-depth for some

 BitDefender GravityZone comes with a powerful central console that offers tool such as website and app blocking, and apply custom securities policies.
-GravityZone can even treat users outside the company with a different set of rules, if you want it to.
+GravityZone can even treat users outside the company with a different set of rules, which minimizes your company's attack surface even further.

-Although it has a rich suite of settings and customizable options, don't worry about this being a high maintenance program.
-GravityZone is a great product for anyone looking to set up their antivirus and leave it at that.
-It runs well as a dependable background shield, without the need to be checked in on regularly.
+Although it has a rich suite of settings and customizable options – you can compete rearrange your own central reporting dashboard, for example – don't worry about constantly having to reconfigure your settings.
+GravityZone is a great product for anyone looking to set up their antivirus and leave it at that – it can run just fine as a dependable background shield.

 BitDefender GravityZone Features